jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/about-us/certifications/iso27001/index.md

 certificationlogo: logo-auditor27001
 alt: Logo auditor27001
 certification: yes
-certificationid: 17
+certificationid: 18
 ---

 ISO27001 is an international certification.
-It evaluates the candidate’s expertise to perform an Information Security Management System audit.
-To do so, it applies audit principles, procedures and techniques.
+It evaluates the candidate's expertise to perform an Information Security Management System audit.
+To do so,
+it applies audit principles,
+procedures and techniques.